 DR. STEVEN V. HICKS, Director

-The school offers seven four-year Bachelor of Arts degree programs: Arts Administration, Communication, English, General Arts and Sciences, History, Political Science, and Psychology.
-The school also offers a Bachelor of Science degree program in Psychology and a Bachelor of Fine Arts degree program in Creative Writing.
-In addition, a two-year associate degree program in Letters, Arts, and Sciences is available.
-Minors are available in Communication, English, History, International Studies, Political Science, Psychology, and Women's Studies.
-This school also houses prelaw advising and a four-plus-one teacher certification program.
+The School of Humanities and Social Sciences offers r Bachelor of Arts degree programs in Arts Administration, Childhood and Early Adolescent Education, Communication, English, General Arts and Sciences, History, Political Science, and Psychology.
+The school also offers a Bachelor of Science degree in Psychology and a Bachelor of Fine Arts degree in Creative Writing.
+In addition, a two-year associate degree in Letters, Arts, and Sciences is available.
+Minors are available in American Studies, Civic and Community Engagement, Communication Arts and Mass Media, English, Game Development, History, Politics and Government, Psychological Science, Spanish, Transnational Perspectives, and Women’s Studies/Gender Studies.
+This school also houses prelaw advising and a 4+1 teacher certification program.

 SCHOOL OF SCIENCE